Why Data Warehousing is Crucial for Becoming a Digital Business

 • Complete automation and scheduling features used to test and check all data values

-There are many layers and complexities involved in developing a DWH that cannot be fully captured in one article.
-However, the following schema gives a nice overview of the process described above, showing the intersection between the various requirements, project management components, and business outcomes.
+Many layers and complexities are involved in developing a DWH that cannot be fully captured in one article.
+However, the following schema gives an excellent overview of the abovementioned process, showing the intersection between the requirements, project management components, and business outcomes.

 Q: Does it make sense to start migrating our raw data to a DWH before we define all the things we want to see?